-Department of Theatre, Film and Television Studies: 87% student satisfaction (NSS 2016)
+Department of Theatre, Film and Television Studies: 87% student satisfaction (NSS 2017)

 95.4% of UK/ EU undergraduates from Aberystwyth University who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (HESA 2017)

 Why study Scenography and Theatre Design / Drama and Theatre Studies at Aberystwyth?

 - This course will enable you to explore a radical and innovative approach to theatre and performance design.